Physics BSc (Honours) 2022 entry

 The BSc (Hons) in Physics will allow you to explore the fundamentals of this central science, from classical dynamics to the intriguing theories of quantum mechanics and relativity, and how these and other underpinning ideas may be applied in fields such as electronics, lasers, music, and semiconductors.

-The Physics degree programme allows you to access opportunities to develop your knowledge and skills (including computational and lab work) to build competencies that will be useful in a wide range of careers, both in physics-based industry and in areas such as finance and management.
+The Physics degree programme allows you to develop your knowledge and skills (including computational and lab work) to build competencies that will be useful in a wide range of careers, both in physics-based industry and in areas such as finance and management.

 Students interested in this course may also be interested in the Physics Integrated Masters and the Theoretical Physics Integrated Masters courses; the Astrophysics BSc or Integrated Masters Astrophysics; the joint degrees with Physics; or the Physics and Astronomy Gateway programme.

 All St Andrews Physics and Astronomy degree programmes are accredited by the Institute of Physics for the UK and Ireland.

 The School of Physics and Astronomy has an excellent reputation for the high quality of its teaching and research.